Discovering Mythology (Challenge Kit)

 The mighty warrior Achilles went on a rampage, slaying everyone in his path.
 Apollo disguised himself as a Trojan and taunted Achilles into chasing him so that the Trojans could flee behind the safety of their walls.
 Only Hector was left outside the walls.
 Achilles killed Hector and retrieved his original armour.

-Many days later Achilles led another charge to force the Trojans behind their walls yet again.
-As he was standing by the gates, Paris fired a poisoned arrow which pierced Achilles' only weak spot, his heel.
+Many days later, Achilles led another charge to force the Trojans behind their walls yet again.
+As he was standing by the gates, Paris fired a poisoned arrow, which pierced Achilles' only weak spot, his heel.
 Achilles died from the poison.

 It was around this time that the Greeks realized that the only way they could capture the city of Troy was to find a way to get inside the impenetrable walls.
-Odysseus came up with the idea of building a great wooden horse, the Trojan Horse and filling it full of warriors.
+Odysseus came up with the idea of building a great wooden horse, the Trojan Horse, and filling it with warriors.
 They left the horse on the beach, with the rest of the Grecian fleet appearing to sail away.
 The Trojans brought the horse inside their walls, thinking it a marvellous parting gift, and when night fell, the warriors crept out of the hollow horse and opened the city gates.
 The Grecian fleet returned shortly after dark, and the warriors marched through the open gates and finally captured Troy.

 Teaching: Fast Facts